The Scarlet and the Black: Historical accuracy

 Monsignor Hugh O'Flaherty was a real Irish-born priest and Vatican official, credited with saving 6,500 Jews and Allied war prisoners.

 The portrayal of Pope Pius XII is notable.
 He "answers questions that the film hasn't even raised.
 The world, in fact, didn't raise the questions until the 1960s."
 Answering protests that came decades later, including by Rolf Hochhuth's play The Deputy and the writings of Hannah Arendt, the film wrestles with the role of the Holy See in the War at multiple points.
 During the conclusion of the film, Pope Pius XII tells O'Flaherty: 'In my heart I honor you'.

-The character of General Max Helm was based entirely on the real life of SS-Obergruppenführer Karl Wolff, who served in 1944 as the Supreme SS and Police Leader of Italy.
+The character of General Max Helm was based on SS-Obergruppenführer Karl Wolff, who served in 1944 as the Supreme SS and Police Leader of Italy.
 The film was unable to use Wolff's real name, since the former SS general was still living when the film was in production; he died in 1984.

 Herbert Kappler converted from Protestant to Catholic in 1949; however, that fact only became known in 1959.

 Herbert Kappler was instrumental in carrying out the Ardeatine massacre, one of the worst World War II atrocities on Italian soil.
 His life imprisonment sentence was largely in relation to that crime.
 He was eventually transferred to a prison hospital on account of poor health.
-It was there that he was smuggled out in a suitcase by his wife in 1977 (Kappler weighed less than 105 pounds at the time).
+It was from there that he was smuggled out in a suitcase by his wife in 1977 (Kappler weighed less than 105 pounds at the time).
 He escaped to West Germany, where he died at age 70 in 1978.

 Actor Christopher Plummer was 53 years old during the production of the film.
 Herbert Kappler was only 36 when he served as SS Security Chief in Rome.